COVID-19 pandemic in India: COVID-19 pandemic

 SARS-CoV-2 was first identified in the city of Wuhan, Hubei, China in mid-December 2019, when a group of people developed a pneumonia without clear causes, and existing treatments were found to be ineffective.
-The coronavirus has similar characteristics to severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS), with the resulting disease being named COVID-19.
+SARS-CoV-2 has similar characteristics to severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS), with the resulting disease being named COVID-19.
 Within a number of weeks, several thousand people in Hubei's provincial capital of Wuhan were infected, and the Chinese central government imposed strict containment measures, including a lockdown of Hubei itself.

 As the virus spread worldwide, more countries also instilled their own lockdowns and put travel restrictions into place.
 In response, many nations evacuated their citizens as well as other nationals to transport them home.
 India was no exception: to control the COVID-19 pandemic in the country, all visas were suspended from 13 March and international flights were suspended nine days later from 22 March.
 India had started a national lockdown on 25 March, which restricted the movement of people in the country.